kurtislanderson/ha-wodify-admin/README.md

 - **Binary sensor** - Know instantly if you're currently in a class
 - **Refresh button** - Manually refresh class data from the dashboard
 - **Calendar integration** - View your gym schedule in Home Assistant's calendar
+- **Detailed attendee info** - Full breakdown of reserved, signed-in, waitlisted, and more

 ### Automation Events
 - `wodify_class_starts_soon` - Fires before a class starts (default: 15 min)